 Kirk Douglas movies: Theatrical, larger than life performances

-Kirk Douglas, a three-time Best Actor Academy Award nominee and one of the top Hollywood stars of the 1950s, is Turner Classic Movies' “Summer Under the Stars” featured star today, August 30, 2013.
-Although an undeniably strong screen presence, no one could ever accuse Douglas of having been a subtle, believable actor.
-In fact, even if you were to place side by side all of the widescreen formats ever created, they couldn't possibly be wide enough to contain his larger-than-life theatrical emoting.
+Kirk Douglas, a three-time Best Actor Academy Award nominee and one of the top Hollywood stars of the 1950s, is Turner Classic Movies’ “Summer Under the Stars” featured star on Aug.
+30. Although an undeniably strong screen presence, no one could ever accuse Douglas of having been a subtle, believable actor.
+In fact, even if you were to place side by side all of the widescreen formats ever created, they couldn’t possibly be wide enough to contain his larger-than-life theatrical emoting.

 Right now, TCM is showing Andrew V. McLaglen’s 1967 Western The Way West, a routine tale about settlers in the Old American Northwest that remains of interest solely due to its name cast.
 Besides Douglas, The Way West features Robert Mitchum, Richard Widmark, Lola Albright, and 21-year-old Sally Field in her The Flying Nun days.